DARE Mistakenly Shares Satirical Report: ‘4 Teens Become Pregnant for Every Joint Smoked’Rebecca KelleyMay 5, 2015

-Well, clearly the "new" D.A.R.E. program that's focused on "keepin' it REAL" is smarter, more modern, and more reasonable than the D.A.R.E. lessons us twenty and thirty-somethings recall being subjected to in elementary school.
-Instead of rehearsing "just say no" skits and learning corny rap songs about how "drug-free is the way to be!", today's D.A.R.E. kids have stepped firmly into the 21st century and are learning that "for every one joint of marijuana, four teenagers become burdened with pregnancy," according to a news story that was posted on the program's website.
-They're keepin' it real, all right — here in Washington we're up to our eyeballs in pregnant teenagers thanks to the state's legal retail cannabis market.
-We have to plow the streets every morning, we've got so many.
+Well, clearly the “new” D.A.R.E. program that’s focused on “keepin’ it REAL” is smarter, more modern, and more reasonable than the D.A.R.E. lessons us 20 and 30-somethings recall being subjected to in elementary school.
+Instead of rehearsing “just say no” skits and learning corny rap songs about how “drug-free is the way to be!”, today’s D.A.R.E. kids have stepped firmly into the 21st century and are learning that “for every one joint of marijuana, four teenagers become burdened with pregnancy,” according to a news story that was posted on the program’s website.

 - “Marijuana candies, sold on the street as ‘Uncle Tweety’s Chewy Flipper’ and ‘Gummy Satans’ are taking the country by storm.”

 - “It is sad that in a country as developed as America, such third world drugs such as marijuana are allowed to exist.”

 - “Children are being addicted to marijuana.
 I knew this day would come, when a liberal president allowed a state to legally sell Marijuana Flintstone vitamins to children.”

 - “Marijuana.
 It is one of the most dangerous drugs on Earth.”